Gohvio/masak-apa/README.md

-# masak apa?
+# Masak Apa?

+**Cook what?** 🇲🇾

-**Cook what?** — the question Malaysians ask each other every day.
+It’s the question Malaysians ask each other every day.

-Tick what's actually in your kitchen.
-See which of 50 Malaysian dishes you can cook tonight, which you're one ingredient away from, and which are two.
+**Masak apa?** helps you figure out what Malaysian dishes you can make with what’s already in your kitchen.

+Tick off the ingredients you actually have.
+You’ll see:

+* 🍳 **Can cook tonight**: you have everything you need.
+* 🛒 **One ingredient away**: just one thing to pick up.
+* 🛍️ **Two ingredients away**: close enough to be worth a trip.

+Choose from 50 Malaysian dishes and discover what you can make.

-## No accounts
+## No accounts.
+No tracking.
+No nonsense.

-No sign-up.
-No login.
-No email.
-No cookies, no analytics, no tracking, no server.
+* No sign-up.
+* No login.
+* No email.
+* No cookies.
+* No analytics.
+* No tracking.
+* No server.

-The whole thing is one HTML file.
-The dish list ships inside the page, matching happens in your browser, and nothing you tick ever leaves the tab — because there is nowhere for it to go.
+**The entire app is one HTML file.**

+The dish list lives inside the page.
+Ingredient matching happens entirely in your browser.
+Nothing you tick ever leaves your tab because there’s nowhere for it to go.

+There aren’t even external fonts, CDNs, or scripts loaded from somewhere else.

-The page counts its own network requests live in the corner.
-It says zero, because it is zero.
-There are no external fonts, no CDNs, no scripts loaded from anywhere.
+And because I wanted to make that claim verifiable, the page counts its own network requests live in the corner.

+**It says zero.
+Because it is zero.**

-## Recipes belong to the people who wrote them
+## Recipes belong to the people who wrote them.

-This tool lists dish names and ingredients, which are facts.
-It does not reproduce anyone's written method.
-For that it sends you out to cooks who published properly — a web search and a video search per dish.
-Following those links is the only time your browser talks to anyone at all.
+Masak Apa? lists **dish names and ingredients**: facts, not recipes.

+It doesn't reproduce anyone's written instructions or methods.

+Instead, when you want to actually cook something, the app sends you to cooks who have published their recipes properly: a web search and a video search for each dish.

+Those links are the **only** time your browser needs to talk to anyone.

 ## Run it

 Open `index.html`.

 That's it.

+* No installation.
+* No dependencies.
+* No account.

-Works offline, works from a USB stick, works from a folder on your desktop.
+It works offline, from a USB stick, or straight from a folder on your desktop.

-## Why
+## Why I built it

-Malaysian food is how I explain where I'm from.
-Most recipe sites assume you already have galangal and belacan in the cupboard, so people bounce off the cuisine before they ever taste it.
-This starts from the opposite end: here is what you already have, here is what it makes.
+Malaysian food is one of the ways I explain where I'm from.

+But recipe sites often assume you already know what galangal is, have belacan sitting in your cupboard, and somehow keep pandan leaves on hand.

+For someone discovering Malaysian food, that's a pretty high barrier to entry.

+**I wanted to start from the opposite end.**

+Here's what you already have.

+**Here's what you can make.**

+Maybe tonight, you cook something Malaysian.

-Built for Hackyard Yard #1 — theme: *No accounts*.
+## Built for Hackyard Yard #1

+**Theme: No Accounts**

+One HTML file.
+Zero network requests.
+50 Malaysian dishes.

+**Masak apa?** 🇲🇾